steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/CONTRIBUTING.md

 All code and configuration changes should be made within the /app/ folder, and deployed to the /web/ folder using the **dev_workflow** scripts.

->This is nesscary as the /web/ folder is created by the Drupal 8 composer processes at the point of install or update.
-Overwriting any existing files.
+>This is necessary as the /web/ folder is created/updated by the Drupal 8 composer process at the point of install or update, overwriting any existing files.

-This appoach also allows us to perform any necessary 'pre-processing' before the file is copied to the /web/ folder.

 The `./script/dev_workflow/update_now.sh` script performs a one time update.

-While the `./script/dev_workflow/start.sh` uses a Grunt process to continously 'watch' the /app/ folder, performing an update whenever it detects a change.
+While the `./script/dev_workflow/start.sh` uses a Grunt process to continuously 'watch' the /app/ folder, performing an update whenever it detects a change.

 ## Recommended Tool Set